esper-io/dev-docs/docs/home/release-notes/general/devrel-76.md

 # DevRel 76

 Esper DevRel 76 is here with important updates.
 We've added a command to push the Google Play account after provisioning and have improved custom reports.
-You can find the complete breakdown of what's new below.

--   Added a command to push a managed Google Play account after provisioning
+## Added a command to push a managed Google Play account after provisioning

 Previously, if you provisioned a GMS device without a managed Google Play account, you had to factory reset the device and then provision the device again with a managed Google Play account.